Delaware Roads - I-295

 Apparently this is one of those really scary bridges, like the Mackinac Bridge on I-75 in Michigan, where people have trouble making it over, so they'll drive your car for you.

-Continuing the SB progression across the bridge from New Jersey.
+Continuing the SB progression across the bridge from the New Jersey page.

 Back into New Jersey at sunset.

-More of that sunset to the south and west, behind Delaware River and the twinkling lights of New Castle.
+More sunset to the south and west, behind Delaware River and the twinkling lights of New Castle.

 Click this video to drive the Delaware Memorial Bridge southbound into Delaware.